GKPriya/SVM/README.md

 # SVM
-Implemented a SVM using polynomial kernal , Gaussian Kernal and
+Implemented a SVM using polynomial kernal , Gaussian Kernal and sigmoid kernal